 - radiotherapy – radiation can kill cancer cells.
 Radiotherapy is not often used to treat stomach cancer, but you may receive it after surgery to destroy any remaining cancer cells or – if the cancer is very advanced – to help relieve pain

 - complementary and alternative therapies – it’s common for people with cancer to seek out complementary or alternative treatments.
 When used alongside your conventional cancer treatment, some of these therapies can make you feel better and improve your quality of life.
 However, others may not be so helpful and in some cases may be harmful.
-It is important to tell your healthcare professional about any complimentary medicines you are taking, and never stop taking your conventional treatment without consulting your doctor first.
-The Cancer Council Victoria booklet, Understanding Complementary Therapies, can be a useful resource.
+It is important to tell your healthcare professional about any complementary medicines you are taking, and never stop taking your conventional treatment without consulting your doctor first.
+Cancer Australia has a factsheet about complementary and alternative therapies.

 All treatments have side effects.
 These will vary depending on the type of treatment that you are receiving.
 Many side effects are temporary, but some may be permanent.
 Your doctor will explain all the possible side effects before your treatment begins.